albertsundjaja/image_captioning/README.md

 ## Conclusion and Further Work

 As we can see from the sample inference, the resulting captions are not really accurate, but it's not completely incorrect either.

-What can be improved is to use bigger vocab size, changing CNN encoder model, and getting more train data.
+I think that the model has not reached its full potential yet.
+This is mostly due to hardware constraint.
+Images are resized into a 224x224 pixels, due to the use of a ResNet model which accept this size as input and also due to the limitation of GPU memory.
+To truly capture the detail of an image, a higher resolution input might be needed.

+The number of epochs done in the training is minimal, again this is due to hardware constraint.
+Training an epoch require almost one hour to complete.
+As such, this model is only trained with **one epoch**.
+It is remarkable that the model is able to output a relevant caption given the epoch parameter.

+The size of the embedding and hidden state size can be increased, but I was not available to do so as there was not enough GPU memory.